thiagocruzrj/thiagocruzrj.github.io/_posts/2024-10-08-Demystifying-azure-virtual-networks.markdown

 3. NSGs are stateless for outbound traffic, which means return traffic is automatically allowed. ⁤⁤If not configured carefully, this could potentially expose resources. ⁤
 4. While NSGs provide basic logs, they lack advanced monitoring capabilities compared to dedicated security appliances. ⁤

+## What is VNet Peering?

+It's a seamless and secure way to communicate between VNets, like building a private bridge between two islands.
+It's fast, cost-effective, and allows VNets to keep logically separated while communicating across regions or within the same Azure Region.

+### Key Features of Vnet Peering

+1. Low latency, as the communication is routed directly within the Azure Backbone network, meaning that it's fast and doesn't require any gateway or public internet traffic.
+Perfect high-speed data transfer across applications.
+2. Peering Vnets within the same region (Intra-Region Peering) or VNets located in different Azure regions (Global VNet Peering).
+This is very useful for global apps where resources are spread across different regions.
+3. By peering two VNets, you can access resources like databases, share load balances, Application Gateways, or other network services.
+4. VNet A can communicate with VNet B but cannot automatically talk to VNet C through VNet B (non-transitive).
+You still route traffic between multiple VNets using a Network Virtual Appliance (NVA) like Azure Firewall or an on-premises VPN device.
+5. The communication between peered VNets takes place using private IP addresses, so no public IP is required.
+6. Applying NSGs and route tables to control traffic between peered VNets can ensure granular control over traffic flow between networks.

+### Pros of VNet Peering

+1. It is cost-effective in comparison with VPN Gateway, as it doesn't incur data processing changes for network traffic.
+You only pay for the data transferred between the VNets, making it a cheaper option than using VPN or ExpressRoute.
+2. Doesn't require a complex setup like Gateways or VPNs.
+3. Very performative as VNets communicate directly over Azure's backbone network.
+4. With NSGs and custom route tables, you can allow filter and monitor traffic between VNets.
+5. Very scalable by expanding your infrastructure across multiple VNets and regions seamlessly.

+### Cons of VNet Peering

+1. Routes between multiple VNets are more complex if they are part of a more extensive network topology.
+2. Careful IP space planning, especially in large organizations with many VNets, to avoid overlapping.
+3. Vnet peering doesn't inherently allow the use of gateway transit (i.e., one VNet has the VPN Gateway, another peered VNet cannot use that gateway unless you explicitly configure gateway transit).